Description

 - Detailed hearing questions for the claimant on work experience, medical history and treatment, physical and mental symptoms, RFC, and daily activities.
 Sections 312-19

 Minimize the frustrations in dealing with the SSA, the author, a veteran disability representative, clarifies issues such as: developing the theory of the case, establishing and proving pain, dealing with vocational and medical experts and using the fee agreement process.
 Useful forms, questionnaires, and checklists help you streamline cases.
-The two volume book now includes access to more than 120 digital forms and the full text of the book via an emailed zip file.
+The two volume book includes access to more than 120 digital forms.

 Chapter 1 Initial Client Contact